jevazquezb/Blog_app/README.md

 # Blog app: Add API endpoint

-> In this part of the project, we added the API ENDPOINT to our app using Jwt.
+> In this part of the project, we added some API endpoints to our app and used JWT as an authentication tool.

 ## Built With